Vladimir7280/dash-masternode-tool/README.md

 ## Transferring masternode earnings

-DMT version 0.9.4 and above allows you to transfer your masternode earnings.
-Unlike other FIX wallets, DMT gives you a 100% control over which *unspent transaction outputs* (utxo) you want to transfer.
+FIXMT version 0.9.4 and above allows you to transfer your masternode earnings.
+Unlike other FIX wallets, FIXMT gives you a 100% control over which *unspent transaction outputs* (utxo) you want to transfer.
 This has the same effect as the `Coin control` functionality implemented in the *FIX Core* wallet.

 The `Transfer funds` window shows all *UTXOs* of the currently selected Masternode (mode 1), all Masternodes in current configuration (mode 2) or any address controlled by a hardware wallet (mode 3).
 All *UTXOs* not used as collateral are initially selected.
 All collateral *UTXOs* (1000000 Fix) are initially hidden to avoid unintentionally spending collateral funds and thus breaking MN.
 You can show these hidden entries by unchecking the `Hide collateral utxos` option.